 From West, leave motorway at J47.
 Follow signs for Swansea, then Singleton Hospital.
 Go past the hospital and turn left onto Mumbles Road.

-There is a pay and display car park at 360 Beach & Watersports
+There is a pay and display car park at The Secret Beach Bar & Kitchen.

 Further car parking is available at the Recreation Ground on Mumbles Road.
 Car park is usually free on a Saturday unless there is an event or Swansea University open day.

 Post Run Coffee

 Every week we grab a post parkrun coffee at a local café - please come and join us!